rud-3003/Blog_Generation_Llama/README.md

 To run this application, ensure that you have all the required dependencies.
 These can be installed by running:

-`   bashCopy codepip install -r requirements.txt   `
+`   pip install -r requirements.txt   `

 The required dependencies are: